 I was surprised and probably wondered aloud “How can they be identical?”
 He went on to explain that they may appear different externally.
 However, internally, that they were the same.
 That both aim for the development of the mind or heart (心 – kokoro) and, for example, a calm state of mind – no matter what may transpire externally – if I remember the gist of his words correctly.

 Mindset is everything.
 Like the eye of a storm – find the sunshine and calm within you, even if there is chaos outside of you. ~ Brittany Burgunder.

-I see a similar sense of focus, calmness and character instead of anxiousness or displays of anger, pride, ego or fear in varying degrees in professionals and non-professionals in other walks of life such as sports, the arts and work.
+I see a similar sense of focus, calmness and character instead of anxiousness or displays of anger, ego or fear in varying degrees in professionals and non-professionals in other areas of life such as sports, the arts and work.
 One athlete that comes to mind is the quarterback Joe Montana in American football.
 He seemed to have an unwavering aura of calmness, determination and a we-can-do-this demeanor despite setbacks in high-pressure situations with the game on the line and limited time remaining.

 Somes Quotes from Satake Sensei